Tamfana: Theories and interpretation

-Since fana is Latin for "temples," it has been suggested that it was a temple to a god Tan, shortened from the German word for a pine tree, Tanne, or that the first element meant "collective."
-Smith believes it was a Wotanfana, a temple of Wodan.
-The division of the word was rejected by Grimm among others; he called the name "certainly German," the -ana ending being also found in Hludana, Bertana, Rapana, and Madana.
+Since fana is Latin for "temple", it has been suggested that the name Tamfana was derived from a temple dedicated to a god Tan.
+The 16th-century scholar Justus Lipsius thought it concerned a Celtic word tan, meaning "fire".
+Other scholars thought the word was derived from German Tanne "pine tree", or that it might mean "collective."
+The 19th-century antiquarian Thomas Smith believed it was a Wotanfana, a temple dedicated to Wodan.
+Amateur etymologies were rejected by Grimm, among others; he called the name "certainly German," the -ana ending being also found in Hludana, Bertana, Rapana, and Madana.

 The passage is one of few to contradict Tacitus' own statement in Germania that the Germanic tribes did not have temples.
-Wilhelm Engelbert Giefers proposed that Tanfana derived from tanfo, cognate with Latin truncus, and referred to a grove on the site of the Eresburg, related to the Irminsul.
+The historian Wilhelm Engelbert Giefers proposed 1883 that Tanfana derived from tanfo, cognate with Latin truncus, and referred to a grove on the site of the Eresburg, related to the Irminsul.